Some fear boosters will hurt drive to reach the unvaccinated

 Separately, President Joe Biden announced sweeping new vaccine requirements for as many as 100 million Americans on Sept.
 9. Employees at businesses with more than 100 people on the payroll will have to get vaccinated or undergo weekly testing.
 But the mandates have yet to go into effect; the necessary regulations are still being drawn up.

+Allie French, of Omaha, Nebraska, said the move toward booster shots only reinforced her strong belief that vaccinations aren’t necessary, particularly for people who take care of themselves.

+“It comes back to a mindset of not needing your hand held through every situation,” French, the founder of the advocacy group Nebraskans Against Government Overreach, said.

-Experts have long said the key to ending the U.S. epidemic is vaccinating the vast majority of the American public — perhaps as much as 90%.
-But of the more than 283 million Americans age 12 and older who are eligible for shots, only about 65% — 184 million — are fully vaccinated, according to Centers for Disease Control and Prevention data.
-Children under 12 are not yet eligible to get vaccinated, meaning only about 55% of the U.S. public is fully protected.
+Experts have long said the key to ending the U.S. epidemic is vaccinating the vast majority of the American public — perhaps as much as 90-percent.
+But of the more than 283 million Americans age 12 and older who are eligible for shots, only about 65-percent — 184 million — are fully vaccinated, according to Centers for Disease Control and Prevention data.
+Children under 12 are not yet eligible to get vaccinated, meaning only about 55-percent of the U.S. public is fully protected.

 CDC Director Dr. Rochelle Walensky said Tuesday that health officials have not lost sight of that problem.
 The booster effort “will not distract us from our most important focus — to get as many people as possible vaccinated with a primary series,” she said.

-White House officials said they doubt the need for boosters is a real concern among the vast majority of the unvaccinated, who for a variety of reasons have continued to resist getting their shots despite nearly a year’s worth of data showing their lifesaving potential.
+White House officials said they doubt the need for boosters is a real concern among the vast majority of the unvaccinated, who for a variety of reasons, including misinformation, have continued to resist getting their shots despite nearly a year’s worth of data showing their lifesaving potential.

 Indeed, despite the downward vaccination trends seen in CDC data, they say there is evidence employer mandates are already working.
 White House officials cited a number of success stories, including strong increases in the percentage of vaccinated employees at the Henry Ford Health System in Detroit, United Airlines and the Defense Department.